guardian-nexus/auditkit/README.md

 ## FAQ

 **Q: How does M365 integration work?**
-A: Run CISA's ScubaGear tool to assess your M365 environment, then use `auditkit integrate` to import the results and map them to compliance frameworks.
+A: Run CISA's ScubaGear tool to assess your M365 environment (all 7 domains supported), then use `auditkit integrate` to import the results and map them to compliance frameworks (SOC2, PCI-DSS, HIPAA, CMMC).

+**Q: What M365 domains are supported?**
+A: All 7 major domains: Entra ID (AAD), Exchange Online, SharePoint, Teams, Power Platform, Power BI, and Defender for Office 365.

 **Q: Is CMMC Level 1 implementation complete?**
 A: Yes, v0.6.0 includes full CMMC Level 1 implementation with all 17 practices for both AWS and Azure.